darnado/caledros-basic-blocks/README.txt

 * Fixed a CSS style bug in grid and flex containers located inside the Slider block.
 Now their background colors, gradients, box shadows, and border colors show correctly in the Gutenberg editor.

+= 1.2.2 =

+* Fixed a bug with the navigation links of the Posts Loop block.
+The navigation links were not displaying correctly on the frontend.
+* Added CSS styles to the excerpt text of the Posts Loop block.
+* Added fallback colors for the Posts Loop and Category Loop blocks.

 == Upgrade Notice ==

 = 1.0.0 =